jstet/auto_resume/README.md

 ```
 python -m pip install -r requirements.txt
 ```
-### C: Make sure the pdflatex utility is installed on your OS
+### C: Make sure pandoc and the pdflatex utility is installed on your OS

 On Arch you can install the package "texlive-most" for example.